avajs/ava/docs/recipes/precompiling-with-webpack.md

 };
 ```

-#### Multiple entry files with externalized source files
+#### Test against precompiled sources
 This is the most complicated to setup but performs quite well and also retains file names.
-In this approach, we use the babel cli to compile the src files but preserve file structure.
-Then we compile the tests with a require path rewrite.
+In this approach, we use the `babel-cli` to compile the source files but preserve file structure.
+Require paths in tests are rewritten when compiling them in webpack.
 The following example is for a specific file structure.
 Depending on how your source and test files are organised, you might need to make changes.

 File structure:
 ```
 ├───src
 │   ├───my-pkg-fldr
 │   │   ├───my-module.js
 │   │   └───index.js
 │   └───index.js
 └───test
     ├───my-pkg-fldr
     │   └───my-module.test.js
     └───index.test.js

 # Generated file structure
 ├───_src
 │   ├───my-pkg-fldr
 │   │   ├───my-module.js
 │   │   └───index.js
 │   └───index.js
 └───_build
     ├───my-module.test.js
     └───index.test.js
 ```

 npm scripts: